 approximately 120 hours of clinical nursing training and experience.

 The program introduces Nursing Cadets to the Army

 Medical Department (AMEDD) and to the roles and responsibilities of an Army

 Nurse Corps Officer.
 Under the supervision of an experienced Army Nurse Corps

-Officer, you will obtain hands-on experience.
-Your one-on-one clinical
+Officer, they obtain hands-on experience.
+The one-on-one clinical

 experience allows the cadets to enhance their clinical skills, develop their problem-solving techniques and become comfortable with developing professional skills as a member of the United States Army Healthcare Team.